How do I move my personal goods to the UK?

 Customs and Quarantine in the UK will have a special interest in the boat due to its exposure to marine life, however as Australia has a fairly clean marine environment your boat or jet ski etc should pass customs and quarantine with very little fuss.

-Moving cars to the UK
+Moving a car to the UK

 Moving motor vehicles and motor bikes to the UK is possible provided Customs criteria are met.